NingZhang-Git/NZ_website/index.md

 <br>
 <br>
 ## **Research**
 My current research interest is mainly about graph theory, probability theory and random algorithms.
 More specifically, I'm studying graph alignment problems.
-For such problem, I mainly focuses on investigating the information-theoretical and designing  efficient algorithms, which will succeed with high probability for graphs generated from some particular random graph models.
+For such a problem, I mainly focus on investigating the information-theoretical and designing efficient algorithms, which will succeed with high probability for graphs generated from some particular random graph models.

-Beyond what I am working on, I am interested in spectral method, statistical learning theory.
-I also know fundamental physics and basic of machine learning.
+Beyond what I am working on, I am interested in spectral methods and statistical learning theory.
+I also know fundamental physics and some basics of machine learning.
 <br/>
 <br/>